MuktadirM/ddd_flutter_example/README.md

 ### Project Description
 This project is nothing than a simple login and home screen with a logout button.
 But it have a high level use of OOP.
 And have some funconal programming.
 It's have dependency injection , Software design pattern which you can use in our own project.
 Better error handling.
 Testable code and loosely coupled.
+You can see a prototype(https://github.com/MuktadirM/ddd_flutter_example/blob/master/prototype/Prototype.xd) what i am building (Adobe XD CC file)

 ### What have used here ?
 * Domain Driven Design